Systemic Consensing: Method

-Proposals are gathered, with the status quo being explicitly listed as a "default solution" (also referred to as "zero option").
-This is done on the basis that the current state of affairs may be preferable to all of the current proposals, and functions as a positively formulated none of the above option.
-Participants are encouraged to submit as many different proposals as necessary.
+Proposals are gathered, with the participants being encouraged to submit as many different proposals as necessary.
+The current status quo is always included as the so-called "passive option" (formerly also named as "zero option").
+This is done on the basis that the current state of affairs may be preferable to all new proposals.
+This option can be formulated positively as "none of the above option".

-The participants are then asked to score the proposals according to how much resistance they have towards them.
+The participants are then asked to rate the proposals according to their resistance to them.
 The proposal with the lowest resistance score is then selected.
 This is an inversion of typical scoring, where a higher score indicates higher agreement.

-The details of how Systemic Consensing is practiced is flexible and situation dependent.
+The details of how Systemic Consensing is practiced is flexible and dependent on the situation.
 Scoring could be done with people raising neither, one or both of their hands (a range of 0–2), or by raising numbered cards (e.g. 0–10).
 The scoring could be done secretly or openly.